The Ultimate Guide to Buzios Brazil Solo Travel (2023)

 You could also catch a taxi from central Buzios or an Uber to a beach for a short ride at reasonable price.
 Always using these, though, could add up on transportation costs.

-To explore the beaches, consider taking a water taxi.
+Buzios water taxis are a great way to explore the beaches in Buzios.
 Round trips do not cost too much (R$10 – R$20).
 Water taxis depart from Canto Beach and Ossos Beach (both accessible by foot from central Buzios) and can transport you to Azeda, Joao Fernandez, and Tartaruga beaches.

 Eco Travel Tips